 The Fizz Method of creating video lectures has three basic requirements: (1) Each video must be recorded in a simple 1-take style, (2) the teacher must appear in the video, and (3) the teacher must model handwritten notes.

 Some may ask why the 1-take style of video is required.
 The “hit record, present your material, then hit stop – and your product is done” style of video creation is something that any teacher or student can start using tomorrow in order to create content.
-Using simple tools for generating classroom video content will ensure that the largest number of classrooms can benefit from the Fizz Method of teaching and learning.
+Using simple tools for generating classroom video content will ensure that the largest number of classrooms can benefit from the Fizz Method.

 Some may question why the teacher must be in the video.
 The answer lies in the importance of using facial cues, eye contact, and gesturing.
 Researchers like Riegelsberger argue that the face is a very important source of emotional cues.
 This insight has been used in the advertising industry for a long time; advertisers found that photographs and videos of familiar faces attract more attention and create a powerful and meaningful response that is more engaging than just text or non-facial images.
 Findings from neurologists also support this notion.
 They have demonstrated that face-processing is performed in a highly developed brain region separate from other regions that deal with textual or visual information .